 Even though they might look out of your league, you should not hesitate.
-If you do this step by step, cautiously, and mindfully, nothing will stand between you and success.
-Besides, it's definitely worth the try, because when you get better at this skill, you will feel cooler than ever and look badass to anyone who sees you training.
+If you do this step-by-step, cautiously, and mindfully, nothing will stand between you and success.
+Besides, it's definitely worth a try, because when you get better at this skill, you will feel cooler than ever and look badass to anyone who sees you training.

 A great way to start building up your strength is doing pike push-ups.
-Assume downward-facing dog position.
-While keeping your core tight and engaged.
-Start bending your elbows and lowering your upper body till you are inches away from the ground.
+Assume downward-facing dog position while keeping your core tight and engaged.
+Start by bending your elbows and lowering your upper body till you are inches away from the ground.